Talk For Writing at Ludlow Primary School

 Other aspects of writing:

 As a school, we support our teaching of writing using the schemes produced and provided by Oxford University Press.
-We use Nelson Handwriting from Reception through to Year 6 and use the Read Write Inc Phonics/ Spelling schemes on a daily basis.
+We use Nelson Handwriting from Reception through to Year 6 and use the Read Write Inc Phonics on a daily basis and the Spelling schemes on a weekly basis.
 More information can be found about these below: